-As of December 31, 2022, USAC had \$646 million of outstanding borrowings and no outstanding letters of credit under the credit agreement.
-As of December 31, 2022, USAC had \$954 million of availability under its credit facility, and subject to compliance with applicable financial covenants, available borrowing capacity of \$333 million.
-The weighted average interest rate on the total amount outstanding as of December 31, 2022 was 6.84%.
+As of December 31, 2023, USAC had \$872 million of outstanding borrowings and no outstanding letters of credit under the credit agreement.
+As of December 31, 2023, USAC had \$728 million of remaining unused availability of which, due to restrictions related to compliance with the applicable financial covenants, \$529 million was available to be drawn.
+The weighted average interest rate on the total amount outstanding as of December 31, 2023 was 7.98%.